adamedx/autographps/README.md

 ----

 **PoshGraph** is a PowerShell-based CLI for exploring the [Microsoft Graph](https://graph.microsoft.io/).
 It can be thought of as a command-line analog to the browser-based [Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer).
+If you're an application developer, DevOps engineer, system administrator, or enthusiast power user, PoshGraph was made just for you.

 The project is in the earliest stages of development and almost but not quite yet ready for collaborators.